Lesley Conroy: Background

 Conroy is a fluent Irish speaker from County Cork.
 She graduated from University College Cork in 1993 with a BA in English and French. and is a graduate of Trinity College Dublin's Samuel Beckett centre.

 Career

-In 2008 Conroy featured in Eden.

-Conroy came to prominence opposite Pat Shortt in Mattie.
+In 2008 Conroy featured in the film Eden.
+She came to prominence opposite Pat Shortt in Mattie.
 She worked with Shortt again in the 2013 feature Life's a Breeze.
 She joined the cast of Fair City in 2017.
 She starred in the short film Cleaner which she wrote and directed.

 Writing

-Conroy won the Scripts Ireland short film script competition in 2020, for Cleaner.
+Conroy won the Scripts Ireland short film script competition in 2020 for Cleaner.